archethic-foundation/archethic-node/README.md

 Our codebase aims to reach the guidelines of Elixir projects.
 We are focusing on the best quality.

-The source code can be brough to change to respect the best quality of reading and regarding best practices.
+The source code can change to respect the best quality of reading and regarding best practices.

 Current implemented features:
-- Adapative cryptography: different elliptic curves and software implementation
+- Adaptive cryptography: different elliptic curves and software implementation
-- TransactionChain: basic struct and transaction generation
+- TransactionChain: Transaction structure and transaction generation
-- Smart Contract: interpreter coded with Elixir DSL through Metaprogramming and AST
+- Smart Contract: interpreter coded with Elixir DSL through Meta-programming and AST
-- Node election: heurisitic validation and storage node selection
+- Node election: heuristic validation and storage node selection
 - P2P: Inter-node communication, supervised connection to detect the P2P view of nodes in almost real-time
 - Transaction mining: ARCH consensus
-- Node bootstraping
+- Node bootstrapping
-- Beacon chain: Track new transactions and node readyness
+- Beacon chain: Track new transactions and node readiness
 - Self-Repair: Self-healing mechanism allowing to resynchronize missing transactions
 - Node shared secrets renewal: Integration of authorized validation nodes using heuristic constraints
 - P2P transfers and genesis pools allocation